 The young man looked up from his beer.
-“Oh, hey, Mal,” he responded with less enthusiasm than usual.
+“Oh, hey, Mal,” he replied with less enthusiasm than usual.
 He started to stare back at his beer.

 Mal snatched the mug from his hand and placed it on the bar.
 “Hey, no sad faces in my crib!
 Tell your old buddy all about it.”